Spring 2021 FAQ

-3. Will seniors living in an off-campus household who wish to have on-campus privileges be required to sign a community agreement that outlines behavioral protocols and possible sanctions if protocols and the Code of Community Standards are violated?
+3. Are seniors living in an off-campus household who wish to have on-campus privileges required to sign a community agreement that outlines behavioral protocols and possible sanctions if protocols and the Code of Community Standards are violated?

 Yes.
-All seniors who wish to live off campus with on-campus privileges are required to sign the spring semester community agreement.
+All seniors who live off campus with on-campus privileges are required to sign the spring semester community agreement.